code-yateen/COBIOS-NEW/server/API_ENDPOINTS.md

 **Notes:**
 - Members can view their own assigned trainer's details using this endpoint (if their `trainerId` matches `:id`)
-- Admin and the trainer themself always have access.
+- Admin and the trainer themself always have access
+- Returns trainer details including name, email, specialization, experience, certifications, and assigned members

 ### POST `/trainers`
 **Description:** Create new trainer